All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if I lose motivation to take my medication?

 Medication adherence is a form of motivated behavior.
 If you find yourself skipping doses or losing interest in your treatment plan, talk to your provider.
 Sometimes adjusting the dose, addressing side effects, or simply discussing your concerns is enough to get back on track.
-Do not stop your medication without consulting your clinical team.
+Don't stop your medication without consulting your clinical team.

 How do I stay motivated during a weight loss plateau?